gustavohbf/robotoy/README.md

   * Play sound effects.
   * After the game is over, presents a summary screen with stats.
   * Additional administration pages for debugging and for setup of a new WiFi network.

+**RFID**

+This module is related to RFID cards and sensors.
+Each RoboToy is equiped with a RFID module working at 13.56 MHz attached to its base.
+It's used for detecting some RFID cards that are spread over the playfield.
+The game will treat these RFID cards in a special way, usually making the robot power up (i.e. restoring life points that it may have lost in a previous fight).

+These are the features implemented in this module:

+* Scanning for RFID signals that are reflected back from RFID tags.
+* Keep and synchronizes status about each RFID tag found during gameplay.

 ## Credits